KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 $BOSHNetworkReservedRange = "10.0.70.0-10.0.70.2,10.0.70.10,10.0.70.30-10.0.70.254"  #add IPs, either individual and/or ranges you _don't_ want BOSH to use in the subnet eg Ops Man, gateway, DNS, NTP, jumpbox
 $TPCFGoRouter             = "10.0.70.20"                                             #IP which the Tanzu Platform system and apps domain resolves to.
 Choose an IP towards the end of available IPs
 $TPCFDomain               = "tp.tanzu.lab"                                           #Tanzu Platform system and apps subdomains will be added to this.
 Resolves to the GoRouter IP
+$TPCFLicenseKey = ""                                                                 #License key required for 10.2 and later
 ```

 Update Healthwatch fields